-This is probably the most important factor to building a business plan.
-How the heck are you going to get up and work every morning without a dog pushing their cold nose into your face, or without a cat trying to use your neck as their personal radiator?
+This is probably the most important factor in building a business plan.
+How the heck are you going to get up and work every morning without a dog pushing its cold nose into your face, or without a cat trying to use your neck as their personal radiator?

 Still with me?
 Okay, no more goofing off.
 Just wanted to throw in a fun interlude . . .
 I’ll get back to business now.